RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 *apt-get install miopen-kernels--*

 -   is the GPU architecture.
-Ror example, gfx900, gfx906
+For example, gfx900, gfx906
 -   is the number of CUs available in the GPU.
 Ffor example, 56 or 64